| The following is the complete

 diet, which has been a traditional practice in most other places ferrets

+are kept.
 Living Environment: In the USA/Canada, ferrets

 are house pets and are rarely taken into the out-of-doors.
 Most other

 places house ferrets outside and they are rarely taken indoors.
+Photoperiodism: In the USA/Canada, indoor ferrets

 are constantly exposed to unnatural light periods.
 I remain unconvinced